Wadsworth A. Parker

-Wadsworth A. Parker (b.
-1864 – d.
-1938, Petersburg, Virginia) was an American printer and typeface designer.
+Wadsworth A. Parker (1864 – 1938) was an American printer and typeface designer.
 He was a director of the American Type Founders Company, designed many faces for them, and served as head of their specimen department.
 His faces are typically highly decorative and often capture the Art Deco style of the time.

 Typefaces designed Wadsworth A. Parker

 All faces cut by American Type Founders.